-The staff of NorthWinds are strong believers that natural resources should be managed locally to meet the needs and wants of the people living close to them, and always seek to find consensus between local communities, industry and governments in an evidence based collaborative manner.
+The staff of NorthWinds are strong believers that natural resources should be managed locally to meet the needs and wants of the people living close to them, and always seek to find common ground among local communities, industry and governments in an evidence-based collaborative manner.

 Meet the Team

 Terry Honsberger began his natural resource education at Fleming College where he obtained a Fish and Wildlife Technologist diploma.
 Afterward, Terry moved to Thunder Bay to pursue a H.B.SC. in Forestry and a M.Sc. in Wildlife Biology from Lakehead University.
 Today, Terry is a skilled and respected environmental professional with over 15 years of experience across a diverse range of projects, specializing in environmental assessment and species at risk with an emphasis on ungulate biology (including Woodland Caribou).
 Terry brings his expertise and expansive network to provide environmental support through all phases of project development, including planning, baseline studies, provincial and federal environmental assessments, permitting (e.g., aggregate, water crossing, Endangered Species Act/Species at Risk Act and Overall Benefit), and long-term monitoring studies.

 Through his career, Terry has nurtured a reputation for providing competent, thoughtful, and meticulous environmental and permitting support for a range of mining, energy, and natural resource development projects.
 The combination of his technical expertise and facilitation has enabled him to become a highly effective project manager, supporting complex projects in the private sector and leading a multi-disciplinary consulting team through successful regulatory and permitting processes.
 Terry has considerable experience coordinating with a range of government agencies and stakeholders in high-profile projects throughout Ontario.